NSO-developer/nso-gitbook/administration/installation-and-deployment/deployment/deployment-example.md

 ## Security Considerations <a href="#ug.admin_guide.deployment.security" id="ug.admin_guide.deployment.security"></a>

+This section covers security considerations for this example.
+See [Secure Deployment Considerations](secure-deployment.md) for a general description.

 The presented configuration enables the built-in web server for the WebUI and RESTCONF interfaces.
 It is paramount for security that you only enable HTTPS access with `/ncs-config/webui/match-host-name` and `/ncs-config/webui/server-name` properly set.

 The AAA setup described so far in this deployment document is the recommended AAA setup.
 To reiterate: